cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 - B starts the process and A follows.
 - A & B start the process (Crossing Hello).

+### State Transition table for flow

 #### Flow 0 : A starts the process and B follows.

 #### Flow 1 : B starts the process and A follows.

 #### Flow 2 : A & B start the process (Crossing Hello).

+## Cancel and Timeout

+`RestoreChannel` can be called at any point of the process and will reset the state machine execution to s0.